-Defendant was found guilty of Possession with Intent to Distribute (marijuana) while armed (Drug Grid Group 1), for an offense committed on 2/9/2004.
+Defendant was found guilty of Possession with Intent to Distribute (marijuana) while armed (Drug Group 1), for an offense committed on 2/9/2004.

-PWID Marijuana (misdemeanor)(DC): 6/7/2002 yes 1 /4 point

-PWID Cocaine (DC): 4/5/2003 yes 1 point
+Prior convictions Date of Sentence Scored?
+Points PWID Marijuana (misdemeanor)(DC): PWID Cocaine (DC): 6/7/2002 4/5/2003 yes yes 1/4 1 11/4

-11⁄4 points

-This offender's criminal history score is 11/4.
-The PWID marijuana conviction is a misdemeanor and is worth 1/4 points.
+This offender's criminal history score is 1/4.
+The PWID marijuana conviction is a misdemeanor and is worth /4 points.
 The PWID Cocaine conviction (Drug Group 2) is 1 point.
 The defendant is thus in column B.

-The defendant's current offense and criminal history put him in Drug Grid Box 1B, which is a short split permissible box.
+The defendant's current offense and criminal history put him in Drug Box 1B, which is a short split permissible box.
 The judge may impose a short split sentence.
 For a short split sentence to be compliant, the judge must impose an incarceration sentence that is within the prison range (36 - 78 months for Drug Box 1B) and suspend execution of all but six months or less.
 If, however, the judge decides to impose a straight incarceration sentence, the guideline grid calls for a prison sentence of 36 to 78 months.
 Thus, any sentence to incarceration between 36 and 78 months (including a long split) would be a compliant sentence, as would a short split sentence.